(Tips from your Graduate Administrator!)

 - Students are responsible for notifying their respective committee members and arranging for a defense date where ALL committee members can be present.
 Information about remote participation can be found on our Post-Comp Requirements site.

 - Committee members must have the dissertation at least FOUR full weeks prior to the defense.
 Committee members are to be provided with a hard copy of the manuscript, however, most prefer an electronic version.
-You should ask then for their preference.
+You should ask them for their preference.

 - The dissertation advisor(s) sign off when the document is in final form ready for submission.